Our Preschool Program

 Inspired by the Reggio Emilia philosophy of Italy, Roots & Wings provides a child-centered, progressive approach to early learning.
 Teachers and children co-construct their learning experience through observation, intentional planning, creative environments, and active exploration of materials.
 Our goal is for each student to emerge as socially capable, creative citizens who love learning.

-Roots & Wings is passionate about project-approach, nature exploration, and the importance of an early start on social and emotional learning.
+Roots & Wings is passionate about child-centered investigations, nature exploration, and the importance of an early start on social and emotional learning.

 The Bread Project is an example of how the students work through the different phases of a project.